-Even though I am a midwife and Childbirth Educator, it was the birth of my fourth child that finally convinced me of the need for an independent childbirth education service that catered to women who have chosen to birth in private hospitals here in Perth.
+Even though I am a midwife and Certified Childbirth and Early Parenting Educator, it was the birth of my fourth child that finally convinced me of the need for an independent childbirth education service that catered to women who have chosen to birth in private hospitals here in Perth.

 I wanted to set up a service that helped women achieve better births no matter where they chose to birth.
 Because I had had a fantastic birth in a private hospital.

 My first three births were fine, normal midwifery-led births in birthing centres.
 Each time, I got pregnant I thought “Great!
 Another chance to get birthing really right.”